- Residents

 NAMI Utah’s mission is to ensure the dignity and improve the lives of individuals and families who live with mental illness through support, education, and advocacy.

-In August of 2007, UTA announced its new bus route, #807, which provides express bus service from the northeastern part of Utah County directly to downtown Salt Lake City.
+UTA bus route #807 provides express bus service from the northeastern part of Utah County directly to downtown Salt Lake City.
 For route, schedule, and fare information, call 1-888-RIDEUTA.

-Notary services are available from the City.
+Notary services are available from the City of Cedar Hills at no charge.
 Please call 801-785-9668, ext.
-100, first to be sure that a notary is in before coming to the City offices.
+100, to be sure that a notary is available, before coming to the city offices.

 This is Utah's guide to arts and culture, featuring a comprehensive listing of cultural events, organizations, venues, individual artists, classified listings, and more!